-Comfortable root canals
+Comfortable root canal Treatment

 You read that right!
 Dr. Aygen uses advanced techniques and technology to provide safe, effective, comfortable root canals.